 When to Go to Galway

 Although Galway has a mild, temperate climate, the city’s location on the North Atlantic means it can get quite cold here.
-There’s also a very good chance you’ll encounter some rain during your stay.
+There’s also a very high chance you’ll encounter some rain during your stay.

 If you plan on sticking to mostly indoor activities, visit during the shoulder season.
 However, if you want to explore the region and see the Cliffs of Moher then summer is your best bet.